ikbendewilliam/flutter_navigation_generator/flutter_navigation_generator/README.md

 - All routes (@flutterRoute, @flutterDialog or @flutterBottomSheet)
 - Type safe navigation methods
-- Navigate by GlobalKey so you can create mutliple navigators for nested navigation and don't require a context
+- Navigate by GlobalKey so you can create mutliple navigators for nested navigation and don't require context
-- Flutter Navigation (no third party dependencies)
+- Flutter Navigation: no third party dependencies, you are in control!
-- Web support with automatic encoding and decoding of route arguments
+- Web support with automatic encoding and decoding of route arguments (and parameters as part of the url)
+- Guards to prevent navigation (e.g. login guard) (and the ability to continue navigation after the guard)
+- Generate routenames based on child/parent-screens
+- Multi panel navigation (see multiple routes on a single screen, based on child/parent-screens)

 ## Getting Started